keita-sa/pytest-conftest-fixture/README.md

 # pytest-conftest-fixture

-✅How to write fixture by request.config
+✅　How to write fixture by request.config

-✅How to write conftest.py
+✅　How to write conftest.py

-✅Parameterization
+✅　Parameterization

 - Parameterization of test functions